United Airlines reaches settlement with passenger who was dragged off plane

 "Dr. Dao has become the unintended champion for the adoption of changes which will certainly help improve the lives of literally millions of travelers," Dao's lawyer said in a statement.

-The ordeal has already brought about changes in the industry.
-Southwest said Thursday it will no longer overbook flights in an effort to ensure ticket-holding customers will never be booted from a flight.
+The ordeal has already brought about some changes in the industry.
+Southwest said Thursday it will no longer overbook flights in an effort to ensure ticket-holding customers will never be booted.
 Delta said earlier this month that it will offer volunteers up to $10,000 to give up their seats.

-Its common for airlines to offer cash rewards to incentivize travelers to give up seats on overbooked flights, but it's not customary to attempt to remove a passenger who has already boarded and was seated.
+Its common for airlines to offer cash rewards to incentivize travelers to give up seats on overbooked flights, but it's not customary to attempt to remove a passenger who has already boarded.

-Other passengers on the flight Dao was on said the airline only offered $800 for a volunteer before they randomly selected Dao to be ousted.
+Other passengers on Dao's flight said the airline only offered $800 for a volunteer before they randomly selected Dao to be ousted.
+He said he did not want to leave the flight because he works as a doctor and had patients to see the following day.